Orcomp/DemoWebsite/documentation/gettingstarted/gettingStarted.md

 These additional fields will be used by Rantt to facilitate the analysis of your data by:

-1. Being visible as tooltips when hovering over the operation
+- Being visible as tooltips when hovering over the operation:

 ![Tooltips](img/rantt_tooltip.png)

-2. Allowing you to colour operations by the value of these fields via the legend control
+- Allowing you to colour operations by the value of these fields via the legend control:

 ![Legend Control](img/rantt_legendControl.png)

 ### Calendar Periods csv file